 Worrying about having better teeth after braces is often a parent’s job, as their kids will probably not be so happy about the thought of having metal objects inside their mouth all the time.
 The problem, when they do some research online, is that they can’t be really sure about the facts about braces they read on the Internet.
 If you want to be sure, you can always check the website of the American Association of Orthodontists.

 One thing you may discover is that adults can get braces too, so it’s never too late if you want to correct that massive overbite you’ve been sporting since you were a kid.
 Lots of people wear braces in college, and even when you’re already working it’s still okay to wear them.
-The right age for braces for children may be debatable (the AAO recommends that a visit to the orthodontist should be done by age 7), but for
+The right age for braces for children may be debatable (the AAO recommends that a visit to the orthodontist should be done by age 7), but for adults most experts agree that now is the right time for you to visit an orthodontist if you haven’t done so before.

 Choosing an Orthodontist